MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     3 │        6 │
     =#

-This automatic lifting also applies to built-in Julia operators.
+DataKnots' automatic lifting also applies to built-in Julia operators.
-In this case, the expression `It .+ 1` is a pipeline component that increments each one of its input values.
+In this example, the expression `It .+ 1` is a pipeline component that increments each one of its input values.

     run(Range(3) >> It .+ 1)